Paranasal Sinuses: 5 Things You Should Know

 We have a total of 8 paranasal sinuses, 4 on each side of the nose.
 Let’s look at some interesting facts about them.

-- When we’re born, it’s very small, and it’s not until 8 or 9 years old when it widens to descend from the top of the nose to the bottom.
+- When we’re born, it’s very small, and it’s not until 8 or 9 years of age when it widens and descends from the top of the nose to the bottom

-- They’re connected to the trigeminal nerve so it’s one of the most painful when inflamed.
+- They’re connected to the trigeminal nerve and because of that it’s one of the most painful when inflamed

-This sinus is actually a set of ethmoidal cells, like small labyrinths formed next to the lacrimal bones.
+This sinus is actually a set of ethmoidal cells, like small labyrinths which form next to the lacrimal bones.

-- It has a capacity for about 7.5 ml.
+- They have a capacity of about 7.5 ml

 2. What’s inside the sinuses?